Updated August 22, 2023

 This means the percent change for the two given values is 4%.

 Example #2 – Change in Percentage when Values are Stored in Cells

-Now, in the previous example, we have seen that the numbers are used as a reference under the formula.
-However, what if we have thousands of numbers and wanted to check the percent change for those?
-Will it be feasible to type the formula for thousands of time with changing numbers for every cell?
-Definitely not, right?
+In the previous example, we have seen that the numbers are used as a reference under the formula.
+However, what if we have thousands of numbers and want to check the percent change for those?
+Will it be feasible to type the formula thousands of times with changing numbers for every cell?
+Not, right?
 Suppose we have data as shown in the screenshot below.
-Where column A contains Current Value, column B contains Previous Value, and column C is something where we want a generic formula that captures the percent change.
+Column A contains the Current Value, column B contains the Previous Value, and column C is where we want a generic formula that captures the percent change.
 Follow the steps below to get the result as per our expectations:

-Step 1: Inside Cell C2, start formula using equals to sign and opening bracket.
+Step 1: Inside Cell C2, start the formula using equals to sign an opening bracket.

-Step 2: Use the formula as A2-B2 inside the bracket.
-Since we get a difference between the current and previous value, close the formula using the close bracket.
+Step 2: Use the formula A2-B2 inside the bracket.
+Since we get a difference between the current and previous values, close the formula using the close bracket.

-Step 3: Now, we need to divide this change in numbers by the previous value to get the result converted into a percentage value.
+Step 3: We need to divide this number change by the previous value to convert the result into a percentage value.
 Divide the bracketed quantity by B2 in cell C2.

 Step 4: Now, if you press Enter key, you can see a percentage change value under cell C2, as shown below: